nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 ### Add packages

-First, you'll add the [JQuery](https://jquery.com/) and [JQuery Mobile](https://jquerymobile.com/) NuGet packages to your project.
+The application uses the [**jQuery**](https://jquery.com/) and [**jQuery Mobile**](https://jquerymobile.com/) libraries to help craft the app's UI and simplify the code. jQuery is a JavaScript library that makes certain tasks easier such as changing the properties of a control or handling its events. jQuery Mobile is a touch-optimized HTML5 UI framework, built on jQuery, designed to make responsive web sites and apps that are accessible on all smartphone, tablet and desktop devices.
+Together, they give us a quick way to style the application without having to do custom CSS work.

-If you're not familiar with JQuery, it's just a JavaScript library that makes certain tasks easier such as changing the properties of a control or handling it's events, and that's exactly what we'll use it for.
+Let's add the JQuery and JQuery Mobile NuGet packages to the project.

-JQuery Mobile is a touch-optimized HTML5 UI framework, built on JQuery core, designed to make responsive web sites and apps that are accessible on all smartphone, tablet and desktop devices.
-It'll give us a quick way to style the application without having to do custom CSS work.
+> **Note:** Before starting the following steps, point your browser of choice to [the jQuery Mobile download site](http://jquerymobile.com/download/) to note which version of the jQuery library is compatible with the current shipping release of jQuery Mobile.
+At the time of this writing, jQuery Mobile version 1.4.5 is compatible with jQuery version 1.8 through 1.11, and version 2.1.
+In the steps that follow, be sure you install compatible versions of both frameworks.
+The NuGet Package Manager should deploy compatible versions of dependent libraries, but it's best to make sure first.

 1. Choose **Tools** -> **NuGet Package Manager** -> **Manage NuGet Packages for Solution**, and add the **jQuery** NuGet package to your solution.

     ![JQuery Package](media/get-started-first-mobile-app/nuget-jquery.png)

-    >**Note**: Because versions constantly change, the next few images will use ```x.x.x``` in place of version numbers.
+    >**Note**: Because versions constantly change, the next few images will use `x.x.x` in place of version numbers.

 2. Add the **jQuery.Mobile** NuGet package to your solution.